 Click or tap on any photo to go to a higher resolution (larger) image

-works, and has a tone that is somewhat close to the legendary Champ
+works, has a tone that is somewhat close to the legendary Champ

-sound, but as cheaply as possible.I guess the title of this post kind
+sound, and - here's the most important criteria -as cheaply as possible.I guess the title of this post kind

 Doing The Circuit